kaz-utashiro/Getopt-EX-Hashed/README.md

     If a code reference is given, it is called at the time of **new** to get default value.
 This is effective when you want to evaluate the value at the time of execution, rather than declaration.
-Use **action** parameter to define a default action.
+If you want to define a default action, use the **action** parameter.

+    If a reference to SCALAR is given, the option value is stored in the data indicated by the reference, not in the hash object member.
+In this case, the expected value cannot be obtained by accessing the hash member.

 - \[ **action** => \] _coderef_